dpaleka/consistency-forecasting/README.md

 ### VS Code / Cursor settings
 Copy the settings in [`.vscode/settings.example.json`](.vscode/settings.example.json) to your workspace `settings.json`, or just do `cp .vscode/settings.example.json .vscode/settings.json` if you have no other settings nor an existing workspace.
+Optionally, append the contents of `.cursorrules` to your LLM coding instructions.

 ## Coding guidelines